 Whether the CUDA driver should produce verbose log messages.
 Defaults to 1, indicating that verbose messaging is enabled.
 This should not need to be modified under normal circumstances.

 When set to 1, the default stream is the per-thread default stream.
 When set to 0, the default stream is the legacy default stream.
 This defaults to 0, for the legacy default stream.
-It may default to 1 in a future release of Numba.
 See Stream Synchronization Behavior for an explanation of the legacy and per-thread default streams.

 Enable warnings if the grid size is too small relative to the number of streaming multiprocessors (SM).
 This option is on by default (default value is 1).